 This investor report is prepared in accordance with the requirements of the Common Terms Agreement dated 15 February 2011 between, among others, the Issuer, the Obligors and Deutsche Trustee Borrower Limited ("the Borrower Security Trustee") ("the Common Terms Agreement").
-It summarises certain information contained in the Gatwick Airport Limited Annual Report and Financial Statements and the Security Group's (Ivy Holdco Limited) Annual Report and the Consolidated Financial Statements for the year ended 31 March 2018, and the Compliance Certificate for the period then ended.
+It summarises certain information contained in the Gatwick Airport Limited Annual Report and Financial Statements and the Security Group's (Ivy Holdco Limited) Annual Report and the Consolidated Financial Statements for the year ended 31 March 2019, and the Compliance Certificate for the year then ended.

-Overview of the Securitisation Group's performance for the year ended 31 March 2018
+Overview of the Securitisation Group's performance for the year ended 31 March 2019

-In the year ended 31 March 2018, a total of 45.7 million (2017: 44.1 million) passengers travelled through Gatwick: an increase of 1.6 million passengers or 3.6%.
+In the year ended 31 March 2019, a total of 46.4 million (2018: 45.7 million) passengers travelled through Gatwick: an increase of 0.7 million passengers or 1.6%.

-The growth in passenger numbers came from a 1.0% increase in seats per ATM as well as from an increase in ATMs, which were up 0.7% compared to the prior year, with additional capacity seen across both the established European network and emerging long haul markets.

-Average load factors were 86.8%, an increase of 1.6% points compared to the year ended 31 March 2017.
+The growth in passenger numbers came from a 1.9% increase in seats per ATM as well as from an increase in ATMs, which were up 0.3% compared to the prior year.
+Average load factors were 86.3% for the year ended 31 March 2019 compared to 86.8% in the year ended 31 March 2018.